dfelinto/blender-manual/lighting/lamps/sun/sky_and_atmosphere.rst

 Hints and limitations
 =====================

 To always have the :guilabel:`Sun` pointing at the camera center, you can use a :doc:`TrackTo constraint <constraints/tracking/track_to>` on the sun object, with the camera as target, and :guilabel:`-Z` as the "To" axis (use either :guilabel:`X` or :guilabel:`Y` as "Up" axis).
 This way, to modify height/position of the sun in the rendered picture, you just have to move it; orientation is automatically handled by the constraint.
-Of course, if your camera itself is moving, you should also add e.g. a :doc:`Copy Location constraint <constraints/transform/copy_location>` to your :guilabel:`Sun` lamp, with the camera as target - and the :guilabel:`Offset` option activated… This way, the sun light won't change as the camera moves around.
+Of course, if your camera itself is moving, you should also add e.g. a :doc:`Copy Location constraint <constraints/transform/copy_location>` to your :guilabel:`Sun` lamp, with the camera as target - and the :guilabel:`Offset` option activated...
+This way, the sun light won't change as the camera moves around.

-If you use the default :guilabel:`Add` mixing type, you should use a very dark-blue world color, to get correct "nights"…
+If you use the default :guilabel:`Add` mixing type, you should use a very dark-blue world color, to get correct "nights"...

 This effect works quite well with a :guilabel:`Hemi` lamp, or some ambient occlusion, to fill in the :guilabel:`Sun` shadows.